astronomer/docs/learn/use-case-llm-customer-feedback.md

 - The Airflow triggerer, which is an Airflow component used to run [deferrable operators](deferrable-operators.md).
 - The Airflow metadata database, which is a Postgres database that runs on port `5432`.
 - A Python container running a mock API that generates synthetic customer feedback data, accessible at port `5000`.
-- A local OpenSearch instance, that runs on port `9200`.
+- A local OpenSearch instance, running on port `9200`.

-To run the project, manually run the `analyze_customer_feedback` DAG by clicking the **Play** button.
-Note that the `get_sentiment` and `get_embeddings` tasks can take a few minutes to complete, to allow for the Cohere API to process the text.
+To run the pipeline, run the `analyze_customer_feedback` DAG by clicking the **Play** button.
+Note that the `get_sentiment` and `get_embeddings` tasks can take a few minutes to complete while the Cohere API processes the text.
 If you want to quickly test the DAG, set the `NUM_CUSTOMERS` variable at the beginning of the DAG to a lower number.

 The other parameters at the beginning of the DAG, such as `TESTIMONIAL_SEARCH_TERM` or `FEEDBACK_SEARCH_TERMS` can be adjusted as well to change parts of the OpenSearch queries in the DAG.
-If you adjust these parameters make sure to also change the `feedback_options` in the [app.py](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/include/mock_api/app.py) file of the mock API to create customer feedback that matches the search terms.
+If you adjust these parameters, make sure to also change the `feedback_options` in the [app.py](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/include/mock_api/app.py) file of the mock API to create customer feedback that matches your updated search terms.

 ## Project contents

 ### Data source

-The data in this example is generated using the [app.py](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/include/mock_api/app.py) script.
+The data in this example is generated using the [`app.py`](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/include/mock_api/app.py) script included in the project.
 The script creates synthetic customer reviews based on a list of examples and a set of randomized customer parameters.

 ### Project overview